 - Driving increased revenue with more rapid time-to-market for new product features

-- Cut feature development time by half
+- Cut feature development time dramatically

 - Successfully revamped complex applications which exploit high-end UI capabilities